 So what would a team of RIT innovators find promising in dairy farms located in Kosovo?

 The region in southeast Europe has been ravaged by wars and political instability for centuries.
-“It could take at least 10 years for Kosovo to stand on its own two feet,” ... (more)
+“It could take at least 10 ... more »

 Mark Lohkamp Jr. greeted the donor’s body with silent respect before getting to work.
 He located the saphenous vein that snaked up the body’s leg from foot to groin and edged a swath of tissue around the long blood vessel.
-He removed the muscle protecting the vein and packaged it for processing at a nearby tissue bank.
-Another set of technicians ... (more)
+He removed the muscle protecting the vein and packaged it for ... more »

 The origin of Gene Polisseni’s passion for the sport of hockey was humble—to say the least.